-This fabulous Sweet Jalapeño Cornbread is packed full of fresh corn, Cheddar, candied jalapeños, and sour cream.
+Preview: This Sweet Jalapeño Cornbread recipe is packed full of fresh corn, Cheddar cheese, jalapeños, and sour cream.
 It’s moist, spicy, and sweet with a buttery and crispy crust.

 Try this extravagant, over-the-top treat that will make you want to eat soup (so you can have cornbread) every night of the week.
 Don’t miss the video!